houshym/ossm-fed/Readme.md

 #### Prerequisites

-In this blog, we use public clusters, but in a production environment, it is highly recommended to use private clusters.
+In this blog, we use 3 public clusters, but in a production environment, it is highly recommended to use private clusters.

   - ROSA (Red Hat Openshift Service on AWS) cluster
   - ARO (Azure Red Hat OpenShift) cluster
   - ROG (Red Hat OpenShift Dedicated on GCP) cluster

 **Note:** The scripts utilize three kubeconfig contexts, each with a specific purpose:
-  - rosa : to access to ROSA cluster
+  - rosa: to access to ROSA cluster
   - aro:  to access to ARO cluster
   - rog:  to access to GCP cluster

 #### Deploy OpenShift Service Mesh on all clusters